Erasiel/algds-eng/exercises/exercises_02_complexity.md

     for i in range(len(arr)):
         if arr[i] == x: c = True

-    if not C: return -1
+    if not c: return -1

     # Traverse backwards
     for i in range(len(arr) - 1, -1, -1):